HitGrab/finder/docusaurus/docs/index.md

   </div>
   </div>

+**Coupled Rules**

+If you have rules that need to interact with each other, you can add ruleEffects to listen for rule changes.
+If certain filters are mutually incompatible, or you need to reset the sortBy rules when the active groupBy rule changes, ruleEffects will get it done.

 **Headless**

 Finder provides an API for managing rules and displaying matches.
-It doesn't have any opinions on how results or controls should be rendered.
+It doesn't have any opinions on how matches or controls should be rendered.

 **Rule Examples**